Rikiflame01/ACAB-MultiUser/README.md

-# Unity WebXR Multiplayer Template
+#This is a modified fork from Unity WebXR Multiplayer Template by De Panther, please check him out and follow him on social media!

 Unity WebXR Multiplayer Template, based on Unity VR Multiplayer Template.

+#I've adapted this repository to fit the needs of a project that I am working on.

 ## 📄 How to run the project